scottcarol/trafficsplit/README.md

 # trafficsplit
 Use Buoyant's Booksapp to demo Traffic Split

-1. Install the MySQL backend
+1. Install the MySQL backend (the default Booksapp uses SQLite which will eventually fail if there are two authors services)

     ```bash
     kubectl apply -f mysql-backend.yml